Daniel Bogden: Dismissal of U.S. attorneys controversy

 Bogden was one of eight attorneys dismissed as part of the Dismissal of U.S. attorneys controversy in 2006.
 When Bogden was fired, Nevada US Senator John Ensign (R), who had originally nominated him, was decidedly unhappy, particularly after hearing explanations by the Justice Department of the reasons.
 Ensign commented: "What the Justice Department testified yesterday is inconsistent with what they told me.
 I can't even tell you how upset I am at the Justice Department."
 A week later, Ensign said "I'm calling on the President of the United States and the attorney general to restore Dan Bogden's reputation....Everyone in Nevada thought Dan had done a superb job....I believe a very good man was wronged and a process was flawed."

-Allegedly, Bogdan was fired for investigating Nevada Governor Jim Gibbons (R) for bribery.

 Paul McNulty, a senior DOJ official noted, in an email two days before the dismissals, "I'm still a little skittish about Bogden.
 He has been with DOJ since 1990 and, at age 50, has never had a job outside of government."
 McNulty's "skittishness" was reportedly due to concern that Bogden would be unable to find employment and care for his family; this was assuaged in a 90-second meeting with Monica Goodling, where he was informed that Bogden was not married; this ended his concern, and the firing proceeded as planned.